eellak/gsoc2018-librecust/README.md

 This project was suggested by [GFOSS - Open Technologies Alliance](https://gfoss.eu/home-posts/) in the context of [Google Summer of Code 2018](https://www.google.com).

-## Installation
-The installation process is described in the corresponding [wiki page]()

 ## UI customization
 - ### Menubar
 Users have developed MS Office related muscle memory while using this struct.
 LO includes a superset of MS Office functionality so we reorder all menubar options while including each additional in another submenu.
 [Done]
 - ### Toolbar
 Small icon size is defined as default (MS Office 2003) with similar icons while leaving space for additional buttons relative to the extension development [Done]

-Simple basic macros to inspect and access certain submenus (eg Page Setup Dialog) that are not accessible through [Dispatch Commands](https://wiki.documentfoundation.org/Development/DispatchCommands) (.uno:*) [Code](https://github.com/eellak/gsoc2018-librecust/tree/master/menu_customization/macros/LibreCustLib) [Done]
+Simple basic macros to inspect and access certain submenus (eg Page Setup Dialog) that are not accessible through [Dispatch Commands](https://wiki.documentfoundation.org/Development/DispatchCommands) (.uno:*) [Code](https://github.com/eellak/gsoc2018-librecust/tree/master/menu_customization/macros/LibreCustLib) [Done].

 ## Extension development
 Extension elements are prototyped in LO Basic for API abstraction, then ported and finalized to Python to access a more active and populated developer community.